cmwfx/Cafe-Management-electron/admin-panel-simple/README.md

 ## License

-This is a simplified version of the original Cafe Management System admin panel.
+This is a simplified version of the original Gaming Cafe Management System admin panel.
 Use according to your project's license terms.